mhx/dwarfs/doc/mkdwarfs.md

 - `-i`, `--input=`*path*|*file*:
-  Path to the root directory containing the files from which you want to build a filesystem.
+  Path to the root directory containing the files from which you want to build a file system.
 If the `--recompress` option is given, this argument is the source filesystem.

+- `--input-list=`*file*|`-`:
+  Read list of paths to add to the file system from this file or from stdin.
+  The pathames will be interpreted relative to the path given with `--input`.
+  If `--input` is omitted, the pathames will be interpreted relative to the current directory.
+If you want files to be stored in the exact same order as read from this list (because, for example, you have already sorted them by similarity or access frequency), you must also pass `--order=none`.

 - `-o`, `--output=`*file*:
   File name of the output filesystem.